Certificate of Incorporation

 If your business formation was performed online, a PDF of your certificate must be placed in an email that will be forwarded by your company formation agent right after the incorporation.
 Should you miss this email, the online version of your certificate can be accessed by logging into the online account you have with your company formation agent.
 If you find it difficult to get the digital certificate, all you need do is to ask for a replacement from your Incorporator or Registered Agent.
 You will need to make available your company’s name and registration number as proof.

 How can IncParadise help me?

 When you file paperwork with Nevada Secretary of State to set up your Corporation, you will receive a Certificate of Incorporation.
 At IncParadise, we help you in filling the information correctly.
-It is the part of our company formation process.
+It is part of our company formation process.